conan-io/docs/howtos/manage_shared_libraries/env_vars.rst

 Using the tool from a different package
 ---------------------------------------

-If we are now creating a package that uses the ``ToolA`` executable to compress some data, we can execute directly ``toolA`` using RunEnvironment build helper to set the environment variables accordingly:
+If we are now creating a package that uses the ``tool_a`` executable to compress some data, we can execute directly ``tool_a`` using RunEnvironment build helper to set the environment variables accordingly:

 .. code-block:: python